abarciauskas-bgse/icechunk/docs/docs/icechunk-python/virtual.md

 First, we need to find all of the files we are interested in, we will do this with fsspec using a `glob` expression to find every netcdf file in the August 2024 folder in the bucket:

+!!! note
+This requires your environment has some S3 credential set.

 ```python
 import fsspec